-There is therefore strong support in the Development Plan for the principle of protecting the distinct landscape character of a settlement.
-A recent planning refusal upheld at appeal on Lower End Field referred to the undesirability of coalescence between the settlements and the vital role played by this land parcel in maintaining the separation of East Hagbourne and Didcot.
+There is therefore strong support in the Local Plan for the principle of protecting the distinct landscape character of a settlement.
+A planning refusal upheld at appeal in March 2017 on Lower End Field referred to the undesirability of coalescence between the settlements and the vital role played by this land parcel in maintaining the separation of East Hagbourne and Didcot.
 Additional policy safeguards are required to protect this critical and vulnerable landscape feature.
-Our policy provides specificity to complement the more general provisions of the Development Plan.
+Our policy provides specificity to complement the more general provisions of the Local Plan.

-The spatial distribution of growth in and around Didcot will ultimately be determined through the emerging Local Plan and the (as yet unspecified) further detailed planning policies for the Garden Town area.
-Plainly these various documents will provide assurance on the delivery of housing growth in Didcot and the separation between Didcot, the surrounding villages and their rural hinterlands.
-They also will provide the context for the eventual delivery and identification of the green gaps envisaged in the Didcot Garden Town Delivery Plan (October 2017).
-The proposed local gaps identified in this Plan are an interim approach to this matter.
-Their extent and policy wording will be reviewed once the emerging Local Plan has been adopted.
+The spatial distribution of growth in and around Didcot will be determined through the allocations made in the Local Plan and the (as yet unspecified) further detailed planning policies for the Garden Town area.
+The Local Plan provide assurance on the delivery of housing growth in Didcot and the separation between Didcot, the surrounding villages and their rural hinterlands.
+They also provide the context for the eventual delivery and identification of the green gaps envisaged in the Didcot Garden Town Delivery Plan (October 2017).
+The proposed local gaps identified in this Plan were created as an interim approach to this matter.
+This 2023 review reaffirms that the extent and policy wording remain consistent with the adopted Local Plan

 These Local Gaps are intended to prevent coalescence between Didcot and neighbouring villages, protecting the identity, character and diversity of the area.
 To better define the areas that should be included in the Local Gaps around East Hagbourne, an independent study was commissioned to provide detailed evidence on the landscape value and sensitivity of the land surrounding East Hagbourne.
-The consultant, Novell Tullett, is engaged in similar studies for adjoining parishes.
+The consultant, Novell Tullett, also carried out similar studies for adjoining parishes.
 As well as providing evidence for this Plan, these studies will provide information to inform the wider Didcot Garden Town Plan.